'Only 41% CFOs were prepared for long term impact of pandemic'

-New Delhi, March 9 (IANS) As businesses emerge out of the novel coronavirus pandemic, a survey shows that only 41 per cent Chief Financial Officers (CFO) of companies globally were prepared for the long term impact of the pandemic on their business and operations.
+New Delhi: As businesses emerge out of the novel coronavirus pandemic, a survey shows that only 41 per cent Chief Financial Officers (CFO) of companies globally were prepared for the long term impact of the pandemic on their business and operations.

 More than two-third of CFOs reported a decline within their industry in 2020 compared to 2019, showed the Stanton Chase CFO Survey.